Fung Kai Hong

-Fung Kai Hong (born 25 January 1986) is a former Hong Kong professional footballer.
-He played as a defender.
+Fung Kai Hong (born 25 January 1986) is a former Hong Kong professional footballer who played as a defender.

-Career
+Club career

-Hong made his professional debut for Citizen when he played in Round 2, 1–0 loss to South China in the 2009–10 season.
+Fung made his professional debut for Citizen when he played in Round 2, 1–0 loss to South China in the 2009–10 season.
 His first goal for the club, came later that season, when he netted in Citizen's 3–1 victory over Shatin.

-He joined Pegasus in July 2012 after being released by Citizen.
+Fung joined Pegasus in July 2012 after being released by Citizen.
 However, he was again released by the club after spending one season with them.
 He joined newly-promoted side Yuen Long on 17 June 2013.

 International career

-Hong has represented the Hong Kong national team on 2 separate occasions, against Bahrain, and once against Yemen, both during qualification for the 2011 Asian Cup, in which Hong Kong failed to qualify for, finishing last in their group.
+Fung has represented the Hong Kong national team on two separate occasions, against Bahrain, and once against Yemen, both during qualification for the 2011 Asian Cup, in which Hong Kong failed to qualify for, finishing last in their group.